SAP-samples/kyma-runtime-extension-samples/saas-provisioning/README.md

 ### Bind XSUAA Service Instance to the App

-1. Bind the XSUAA Service Instance to the the App using the prefix "IDP\_" in the UI or determine the name by running
+1. Bind the XSUAA Service Instance by first determine the instance name by running

 ```shell script
 kubectl -n saas get serviceinstances